 - Smoked Chicken and Okra Soup

-For other collard green recipes checkout these:
+For other collard greens recipes checkout these:

 - Wine Braised Collard Greens